FookieMonster/transformer-lm-japanese/README.md

 >>> tfds.load('lm1b')
 >>> tfds.load('wiki40b/ja')
 ```
+The cc100 dataset requires several hundred GB of disk space.
+If you want to train with the cc100 dataset, please create the dataset on Google Cloud Storage following the procedures in [this](https://github.com/FookieMonster/transformer-lm-japanese/blob/main/docs/train_with_gcs.md) document.

 Start training by specifying the working directory, where TensorBoard event logs and checkpoints are saved, and the configuration file.